Flowers of the Motherland

-Flowers of the Motherland (祖国的花朵 (祖國的花朵, Zǔguó de Huāduǒ)) is a 1955 Chinese black-and-white film, which was produced by Changchun Film Group Corporation.
+Flowers of the Motherland (祖国的花朵 (祖國的花朵, Zǔguó de Huāduǒ)) is a 1955 Chinese drama-propaganda film, which was produced by Changchun Film Group Corporation.
 Being the first movie aimed to children after the creation of the People's Republic, the movie follows the primary school students' life after China's founding.
 It portrayed colorful clothing aimed to inspire viewers with hope.

 Story

 In Beijing's Beijing Primary School, a fictional school, Class One Grade Five (五年级甲班) has more than 40 students.
 These students are cute, clever and have become Chinese Young Pioneers; except two students: Jiang Lin (江林), who is mischievous and not hard-working, and Yang Yongli (杨永丽), who is arrogant, anti-social and doesn't care about others.

 On June 1, students get together with the home-bound People's Volunteer Army in Zhongshan Park.
 Volunteer Yang Zhiping (杨志平) notices that two students don't wear Red scarfs, which symbolize the Young Pioneers of the Chinese Communist Party.
 Before he leaves, he encourages the students to study hard, help each other, and try to become a model class.
 Student Liang Huiming (梁慧明) is touched by his words and tries to help the two, but they do not appreciate it.
 This make Liang feel sad.
 Classmates sympathize with Liang and lose faith in the two.